shmalebx9/2020UABCANs/Constitution/notes.md

 **Facts:** The Maliseet and Mi'kmaq nations of New Brunswick argued they had a s.35 right to harvest wood for personal use.
 They based this right on their pre-contact practices of canoe-making and basket weaving.

 **Analysis:** The right cannot be construed as a right to wood per se.
 To do so would be to make it akin to a common-law property right.
 The right must be specific enough to relate to the actual traditional practices adduced as evidence.
 To construe the right too specifically to things like basket-weaving and canoe-making leads to undue racialist reduction of indigenous cultures.
 The practices can be defined as "the harvesting of wood for domestic purposes."
+This is a slight shift from *Van der Peet.* Instead of trying to tell indigenous people what their culture is, the distinctive culture test should seek to protect a way of life.

 >"I have already explained that we must discard the idea that the practice must go to the core of a people’s culture.
 The fact that harvesting wood for domestic uses was undertaken for survival purposes is sufficient, given the evidence adduced at trial, to meet the integral to a distinctive culture threshold."